MohamedAliAyedi/MohamedAliAyedi/README.md

 <br/>

-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building mobile & web applications.
+- 🔭 I’m a Software and DevOps engineer, contributing to frontend and backend for building mobile & web applications.
-- :seedling: Exploring Technical Content Writing.
+- 🌱 I’m looking to collaborate on community projects.
+- 🧐 Interested in ♾️ DevOps ♾️, Recent focus on 💯 Ansible 💯.
-- :zap: In my free time, I solve problems on CodinGame, develop some application ideas, and read tech articles.
+- ⚡ In my free time, I solve complex algorithms, develop some application ideas, and read tech articles.
+- 🧑‍🎓 3 years of computer science, and 4 years of software engineering education.
+- 💼 I have more than 3 years of professional experience

 - 📫 How to reach me mohamed.ali.ayedi.b@gmail.com <br/>
 - 🌐 My <b>portfolio</b> https://mohamed-ali-ayadi.vercel.app/ <br/>
 - 💼 My <b>Linkedin profile </b> https://www.linkedin.com/in/mohamed-ali-ayadi/ <br/>